• Skip to primary navigation

 Je cours – Marie Mai

-This is a great French song for teens when you are teaching the passé composé.
+This is another one of my favorite French songs for teens, and you can use this when you are teaching the passé composé.
 It’s got a nice mix of past participles, present tense, and futur simple, and the refrain has some direct object pronouns.
 The repetition is great for helping students retain new grammar structures.

 Un coup sur mon cœur – Marc Dupré